7 Best Standing Desks Under $300 That Actually Last (2026)

 - Compact 48-inch footprint

-4. Acrolix Electric Standing Desk: Best for Small Rooms
+4. Acrolix Electric Standing Desk

 If your workspace is carved out of a bedroom, condo nook, or shared room, compact efficiency matters more than having the biggest desktop on the list.
 That is why the Acrolix belongs here.